 While the tariffs are worrying industry insiders, there are ways for U.S med-tech manufacturers to go around them to avoid putting patients at risk.
 Palma has come up with at least two possible solutions.

-First is that they can consider contract manufacturing.
+First to counter China tariff is that they can consider contract manufacturing.
 She said the market authorization holder system is implemented in 21 provinces including the booming med-tech markets of Beijing, Shanghai, Guangdong, Jiangsu and Zhejiang.
 “The registration holders can now be independent of the manufacturers, encouraging foreign innovations to access China more swiftly and then to set up manufacturing facilities in China,” Palma explained.

 Second is re-exportation.